Skip to content

 LeftRight

-An Israeli strike hit a primary healthcare centre in Burj Qalaouiyah, in the Bint Jbeil district of southern Lebanon, killing between 12 and 17 medical staff — doctors, nurses, and paramedics 1 2.
-Since Israel began operations in Lebanon on 2 March, 26 paramedics have been killed and 51 wounded across the country 3.
+Israeli strike on a primary healthcare centre in Burj Qalaouiyah, Bint Jbeil district, killed 12–17 medical staff — doctors, nurses, and paramedics.
+Since 2 March, 26 paramedics have been killed and 51 wounded across Lebanon.

 NPR's first comprehensive two-week audit puts numbers to the war.
 The gap between Iran's official death toll and independent counts runs threefold.